Common Water Problems (FAQs) What’s Your Water Like?

 South Jersey Water Conditioning Service, Inc. will help you resolve your hard water problems throughout Cumberland, Salem, Gloucester, Cape May, Burlington, Camden and surrounding areas.

+Cloudy, murky or grayish water is usually caused by dissolved or suspended solids.
+This is also known as “turbidity.”
+Water can become turbid naturally or from land disturbances such as construction, storms and urban runoff.
 The turbidity of your water can range from low to high.
 But even if your water looks clear, it could still contain a high level of dissolved solids.
 That’s why, whether your water is turbid or not, we recommend you have it tested.
+South Jersey Water Conditioning Service, Inc. will help you resolve your cloudy water problems throughout Cumberland, Salem, Gloucester, Cape May, Burlington, Camden and surrounding areas.

 Since the 1850s, chlorine has been used as a disinfectant to kill harmful bacteria in water itself or the pipes that transport it.
 Although It has helped end a number of major threats to public health and is essential at the treatment plant and in the water distribution system, it is no longer necessary once the water reaches your home.